Forita/Deep-Learning/Car Detection/README.md

 - Implemented a fast and accurate object detection system for self-driving vehicles using YOLO model.

-- Model can detect 80 classes of objects with 5 anchor boxes.
+- Model can recognize 80 classes of objects.

+- MOdel used 5 anchor boxes as bounding boxes.

 - It run input images through a deep CNN followed by the encoding that can be seen as a grid where each cell contains information about 5 anchor boxes.

-- Bouding boxes were filtered through non-max suppression.
+- Detection accuracy was improved by filtering through all the boxes using non-max suppression.
 Specifically:

 - Score thresholding on the probability of detecting a class to keep only accurate (high probability) boxes